class1c-j/polito-ci-labs/README.md

 ## Peer review status

-- If anyone still wants to do any review, right now I have
+- If anyone still wants to do any review, right now I have received

 | Lab                           | Reviews |
 | ----------------------------- | ------- |